bioinf/ukb_phewas/LSEA/README.md

 Citation: Shikov AE, Skitchenko RK, Predeus AV, and Barbitoff YA.
 (2020) Phenome-wide functional dissection of pleiotropic effects highlights key molecular pathways for human complex traits. *Sci Rep* www.nature.com/articles/s41598-020-58040-4

 **Important notice: This version of the tool has not yet been extensively benchmaked.
 We are currently developing a more flexible and stable version of LSEA that should also become available as a web-interface.
-We are planning to release the new version on Mar 1, 2020.**
+We are planning to release the new version on Apr 1, 2020.**

 ## Getting Started